wing5wong/artisan-whs-static/source/_news/2020-11-02_get-2-go-adventure-racing-2020.md

 show_in_slider: true
 date: 2020-11-02T02:04:47.725Z
 ---
-This year we took one team up to New Plymouth for the Junior (year 9 and 10) Get 2 Go Regional Competition.
+This year we took one team up to New Plymouth for the Junior (year 9 and 10) Get 2 Go Regional Competition on 29 November.
 The team was made up of Chase Morpeth, Levi Hoekstra, Charlie Meredith, Alistair Cameron, Rebekah Bayler, Estelle Murray, Carrie and Teresa Rennie.

 With a change of regions we where up against it this year, joining the New Plymouth schools who are the National Champs in both the junior and senior teams and competing on their home turf up in New Plymouth on a beautiful spring day.